-In case of a cut or scrape:
+In the case of a cut or scrape:

-In case of a sprain or strain:
+In case of a sprain or strained muscle: